 Is it a problem that different data management guides speak different languages?
 Of course, everyone has a right to free speech, but from my point of view, such difference could cause major challenges, such as:

 - Unclear communication between data management professionals due to the ambiguity of the interpretations of commonly used terms

 - Complications in comparing the level of maturity of data management between different companies

 - Difficulty in making choices which each company needs to make while setting up data management.

-The examples I have presented in this article are only a few of the major challenges that I have found while comparing the two major works on data management.
+The examples I have presented in this article are only a few of the major challenges I have found while comparing the two major data management works.
 There are lots of other interesting points of discussion within the two guides.
 Are there any striking differences or similarities between DAMA-DMBOK 2 and DCAM that have caught your attention?
 Please share them in the comments section below!

 - DAMA International.
 DAMA-DMBOK: Data Management Body of Knowledge, 2nd edition.
 Technics Publications, 2017.